UVADS/git-basics/docs/forks-branches.md

 The default branch of most repositories is called `main`.
 Many developers do their everyday work adding and committing to the `main` branch.
 But what if you would like to experiment with a new library, or test out new functionality without disrupting the functionality of the original code?
 This is what a branch is for.

-A new branch is a complete copy of your code that can have an independent life from the branch it was copied from.
+A branch is a complete copy of your code that can have an independent life from the branch it was copied from.

+### Creating a branch

 To create a new branch (based on a copy of the branch you are currently using)
 ```